LeapLabTHU/ExpeL/README.md

 # if libjvm.so something, need to export JAVA_HOME
 ./setup.sh -d all
 ```
-On Mac, if you have problem with lightgbm or nmslib you might to replace their pip to:
+On Mac, if you have problem with lightgbm or nmslib you might have to replace their pip to:
 ```Bash
 brew install cmake libomp
 pip install lightgbm